 Reprinted from:"William Osler" in: McGill Medical Luminaries.
 Edited by Edward H. Bensley.
 (Osler Library Studies in the History of Medicine, Number 1.)
 Montréal, Osler Library,1990.

-a digitised version of the Bibliotheca Osleriana, the printed catalogue of Sir William Osler's Library, is freely available.
-The Bibliotheca is a valuable resource in understanding Osler's conception of medical history, both in the organisation of his collection and the introductory material.
+A digitized version of the Bibliotheca Osleriana, the printed catalogue of Sir William Osler's Library, is freely available.
+The Bibliotheca is a valuable resource in understanding Osler's conception of medical history, both in the organization of his collection and the introductory material.
 Additional information about the collection is provided by the editors of the catalogue, which was completed after his death.
 The Osler Library has grown from approximately eight thousand books donated by Sir William to a collection of over 100 000 volumes, and is being added to continually.
 Catalogue records for all material in the Library are available on McGill University's online catalogue.

 WWW sites with extensive material by or about Sir William Osler

 The Osler Library maintains a list of selected Osleriana websites with significant material by or about Sir William Osler.
 Below is a selection of these.

 - American Osler Society The American Osler Society has been founded for the purpose of bringing together members of the medical and allied professions who are, by their common inspiration, dedicated to memorialize and perpetuate the just and charitable life, the intellectual resourcefulness, and the ethical example of William Osler (1849-1919).

 - Ask Osleriana A searchable database of Osler essays, such as the collection "Aequanimitas and Other Essays" and Harvey Cushing's biography "The Life of Sir William Osler" (1925).
 There are also abstracts of papers given at some of the annual meetings of the American Osler Society.